 Students who do not pay this delay fee and do not enroll in their next semester's class will automatically be marked as withdrawn.
 Such students will be required to submit a new application to re-apply to IWS.
-Access to Canvas may be restricted and their student ID will be suspended until the student has been re-admitted.
+Access to Canvas may be restricted and their student ID will be suspended until the student has been readmitted.

-Using the DWS 701 and 702 courses as an example: A student who successfully completes 701 during the January 2021 term would be expected to return for 702 in June 2021.
-If the student chooses to delay one semester, s/he would be charged the \$75 delay fee and would be expected to return for 702 in January 2022.
-If the student chooses to delay again, s/he would be charged another \$75 delay fee and would be expected to return for 702 in June 2022.
-If the student chooses to delay again, s/he would be charged another \$75 delay fee and would be expected to return for 702 in June 2022.
+Using the DWS 701 and 702 courses as an example: A student who successfully completes 701 during the January 2022 term would be expected to return for 702 in June 2022.
+If the student chooses to delay one semester, s/he would be charged the \$75 delay fee and would be expected to return for 702 in January 2023.
+If the student chooses to delay again, s/he would be charged another \$75 delay fee and would be expected to return for 702 in June 2023.
 If the student has not returned to IWS by that third semester, the student could not delay any further.
 S/he would automatically be marked as withdrawn and would be required to submit a new application to re-apply to IWS.

-Please refer any questions about your matriculation to the VP of Enrollment Management.
+Please refer any questions about your matriculation to the Registrar.